 The image on the left does not have a consistent background.
 The sides of the image are very bright while the center has a dark patch.
 Additionally the photo was taken from a bad angle, making the logo look warped, and the slogan at the bottom and the top right corner were not cut away.
 The image on the right is somewhat better: the contrast between the text and the background is consistent and the angle is correct.
 The only disturbing factor is that the lines above and under the text were not cut away.
-As a consequence the 3D files of these two logos will look somewhat messy:
+As a consequence the 3D files of these two logos will look rather messy:

-This logo will give us a great 3D printable model.
+This logo will give us a great 3D-printable model.